awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectFaces.md

 The face\-detection algorithm is most effective on frontal faces\.
 For non\-frontal or obscured faces, the algorithm might not detect the faces or might detect faces with lower confidence\.

 You pass the input image either as base64\-encoded image bytes or as a reference to an image in an Amazon S3 bucket\.
-If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
+If you use the to call Amazon Rekognition operations, passing image bytes is not supported\.
 The image must be either a PNG or JPEG formatted file\.

 **Note**
 This is a stateless API operation\.
 That is, the operation does not persist any data\.